paarthenon/variant/docu/docs/use/variant.md

 ```
 **result:** `typeof action: { type: 'AddAnimal' }`

 To add additional properties, provide a function as a second parameter.
 The arguments of this function will become the arguments of the tag constructor, and the properties in the returned object will become the properties of that form of the variant.
 The `type: ...` property will be merged in for you.
+Ultimately this is how every variant creation function works.

 ```typescript {4}
 import variant from 'variant';